Ecological Uprising

 Ecological Uprising (Еколошки устанак, abbr.
-EU) is a green political organisation in Serbia.
+EU) is a green political party in Serbia.
 It is led by Aleksandar Jovanović Ćuta.

 Formed as a political and protest movement in 2021, EU gained presence during the 2021–2022 Serbian environmental protests. Ćuta was elected to the National Assembly of Serbia at the head of We Must (Moramo) coalition in the 2022 Serbian parliamentary election.
 On 11 June 2022, the movement was merged into a new political party called Together (Zajedno!). Ćuta left Together in September 2023 due to internal disagreements inside the party.

 History

 Formation

 The Ecological Uprising movement grew out of a series of environmental actions in Serbia in 2021.
 Jovanović, working with a movement called "Defend the Rivers of Stara Planina," used the phrase "ecological uprising" in his call for a citizens' protest at the national assembly on 10 April 2021.
 The protest, which drew thousands of people, called for a moratorium on the construction of small hydroelectric plants and for more intensive reforestation across Serbia.
 Another protest was held in September of the same year, with more than thirty environmental organisations rallied around the "Ecological Uprising" banner.
 The latter event was the catalyst for an ongoing series of protests of environmental protests over the following months, with Jovanović and Ecological Uprising playing a leading role.
 The protests came to focus in particular on opposition to Rio Tinto's proposed jadarite mining near the Jadar River.

 Jovanović indicated in mid-2021 that he wanted the Ecological Uprising movement to participate in the 2022 Belgrade City Assembly election.
 Speculation grew as to his possible coalition partners, with both the Do not let Belgrade drown (NDB) group and Nebojša Zelenović's Action movement mentioned as possibilities.
 In November 2021, Jovanović said that Ecological Uprising would participate in both the Belgrade election and the 2022 Serbian parliamentary election; in so doing, he said that the movement's ultimate goal was to "remove the cause of the biggest pollution in Serbia, which is the regime of Aleksandar Vučić."